spryker/oryx/docs/dependency-injection/dependency-injection.md

 # What is Dependency Injection (DI)?

-Dependency injection (DI) is a design pattern that provide loosely-coupled, maintainable, and testable code.
+Dependency injection (DI) is a design pattern that provides loosely-coupled, maintainable, and testable code.
 It improves modularity, maintainability, and testability, and is easily customizable and extensible.

+In the context of Oryx, dependency injection allows users to customize logic deep inside the framework, which is particularly useful for projects with complex or rapidly-evolving requirements.
+Without DI, users would need to override large portions of the logic or create a lot of boilerplate code.
+By leveraging DI, users can override logic while still being able to upgrade to newer versions of Oryx going forward.

+One key advantage of using Oryx's DI implementation is that it is vanilla JavaScript and can be used in other frameworks as well.
+Although there are standard DI packages available, using Oryx's implementation ensures seamless integration and compatibility with its features.

-# Service layer in Oryx
+# Service Layer in Oryx

-In Oryx, dependency injection (DI) serves as the foundation for the business logic.
-By using DI to provide service layer, Oryx is designed to be easily customizable and extensible on every level, making it an ideal choice for projects with complex or rapidly-evolving requirements.
+The service layer in Oryx serves as the foundation for the business logic, with dependency injection (DI) playing a crucial role.
+By utilizing DI in the service layer, Oryx is designed to be easily customizable and extensible at every level, making it an ideal choice for projects with complex or rapidly-evolving requirements.

-The goal of service layer in Oryx is to  abstracts all of the system functionality,  including query backend services,  data caching and reloading, state management, and reactivity.
+The main objective of the service layer in Oryx is to abstract all of the system functionality, including querying backend services, data caching and reloading, state management, and reactivity.

-DI is also utilized by many higher-level concepts in Oryx, ranging from adapters, normalizers,  HTTP interceptors, to authentication, product loading, cart management, and checkout process.
+Moreover, DI is employed by many higher-level concepts in Oryx, ranging from adapters and normalizers to HTTP interceptors, authentication, product loading, cart management, and the checkout process.

 ## Npm package

-The @spryker-oryx/di package provides dependency injection to Oryx applications, including a variety of useful utilities to streamline working with the DI.
-This includes:
+The @spryker-oryx/di package provides dependency injection not only to Oryx applications but also to other packages and can even be used outside the Oryx framework.
+It includes a variety of useful utilities to streamline working with dependency injection, such as:

 - TypeScript models definitions (e.g. Providers)
 -  `Injector` - the implementation of a DI container in TypeScript
 -  Functions used to set up and manage injectors (`createInjector()`, `getInjector()`, etc.)
 -   Utilities that can be used to resolve dependencies (`inject` and `resolve`)

-In a typical Oryx application, much of the work related to setting up the DI container is handled automatically by the application orchestrator.
-However, the @spryker-oryx/di library provides a set of tools that can be used to further customize and fine-tune the DI as needed.
+In a typical Oryx application, the application orchestrator automatically handles much of the work related to setting up the DI container.
+Nevertheless, the @spryker-oryx/di library provides a set of tools that can be used to further customize and fine-tune the dependency injection as needed.

 # Using services

 ## inject vs resolve

-There are two primary methods for injecting services and dependencies into components: `inject` and `resolve`.
+There are two primary methods for injecting services and dependencies:

+- `inject` – usually used inside services
+- `resolve` – usually used inside (web) components

 ### inject()

-The `inject` method is used to inject services from the current injector.
-This method can be used when the injection context is defined, such as in services at construction time or in provided factories that use `useFactory`.

-For example, consider the following code:

 ```ts
 export class MyService {